Sumitkalamkar/Data-Visualization-on-heart-Disease-Data-set/README.md

 - Extend the analysis to include external datasets for comparison.
 - Investigate temporal trends if time-series data is available.

-## Contributions
-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.